 This is a short post about the history of harmonic trading and patterns.
 Why do these patterns appear and why are they so popular?
 Well, it’s a question like why do the pyramids exist and why would someone build such massive structures, and who did build them in the first place?
 In the same context, it does not matter, really…

-H.M.Gartley had first referred one of these patterns (later would be named after his name) on page 222 in his book “Profits in the Stock Market.”
-Believe it or not this book was published in 1935.
-Later in 1997 Larry Pesavento discoevered the “Gartley 222” pattern.
+H.M.Gartley had first referred to one of these patterns (later would be named after his name) on page 222 in his book “Profits in the Stock Market.”
+Believe it or not, this book was published in 1935.
+Later in 1997, Larry Pesavento discovered the “Gartley 222” pattern.

-In late 90’s Bryce Gilmore in his books, used X-ABCD patterns which are based around market geometry and fibonacci lavels.
+In the late 90s, Bryce Gilmore in his books used X-ABCD patterns which are based on market geometry and Fibonacci levels.

-Harmonics is not a trading methodology developed by one person or a trader per se.
-Its a collective development by professional traders time to time, thus other popular patterns such as the Cypher, Shark and so forth were added to the list at regular intervals.
+Harmonics are not a trading methodology developed by one person or a trader per se.
+It’s a collective development by professional traders from time to time, thus other popular patterns such as the Cypher, Shark, and so forth were added to the list at regular intervals.